Volkswagen successfully defends itself against high GDPR fine and warnings

 • Strengthening the balancing of interests and technical protective measures, provided these are well documented and proportionate.

-• Clarification of information obligations also for pseudonymized data, in particular for further processing for new purposes.
+• Clarification of the Duty to inform also in the case of pseudonymized data, in particular in the case of further processing for new purposes.

-• Obligation to provide independent documentation for delimitable processing contexts.
+• Commitment to independent Documentation for delimitable processing contexts.

 VW can apply for permission to appeal to the Higher Administrative Court of Lower Saxony.